 in the underlying stock’s implied volatility.

-Buying a straddle during periods of high implied volatility can be disadvantageous,
+Buying a strangle during periods of high implied volatility can be disadvantageous,

-because a volatility crunch will collapse the time value of the put and call premiums.
+because a volatility crunch will shrink vega and collapse the time value of the put and call premiums.

 At the close of expiration day, the option’s theta is